ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

     - Resources -> Networks -> exportlist-networks.csv
     - Resources -> Distributed Port Groups -> exportlist-dpgs.csv
     - Resources -> Distributed Switches -> exportlist-dswitches.csv

-5. Package all CSV files into a single compressed file, for example, vCenterName-Inventory.zip
+5. Package all CSV files into a single compressed file, for example, vCenterName-Inventory.zip.
 6. Use the contents to size the target environment.

 ## Related links